A Breath of Fresh Air: Addressing the Childhood Asthma Epidemic

 If your child has asthma, you should take them to see a doctor regularly, particularly an allergist if possible.
 Make sure that you and your child understand the different types of asthma inhalers and their purposes.
 You should also minimize your child’s exposure to second-hand smoke, household dust, and other asthma “triggers” including food allergens as much as possible.
 Clean your living spaces frequently, and get a reliable household air purifier if you can afford it.
 Check air quality reports regularly and take any recommended precautions, such as reducing your child’s outdoor activity on days when the air quality is “unhealthy” or “unhealthy for sensitive groups.”
 Even if your child does not have asthma, these precautionary measures can go a long way towards prevention, reducing the risk of future respiratory illness.

-Finally, the SAMI-Aid team is passionate about helping you find high-quality, affordable respiratory care solutions so that you can breathe easy regarding both your health and your finances.
+The SAMI-Aid team is passionate about helping you find high-quality, affordable respiratory care solutions so that you can breathe easy regarding both your health and your finances.